-|Sling TV, owned by Dish Network, is an OTT (Over the Top) streaming service which offers over 65 channels including CNN, ESPN, TNT, TBS, The Cartoon Network, and Blockbuster on Demand, and supports the usual cadre of devices like iOS and Roku.
-Subscriptions start at $25/month, discounted for the first three months.
-Their smartphone App itself does not support audio description; however, they tell us you can access Sling TV via devices that DO support description, such as ROKU sticks.
-In April, 2019, one of our users tested on an Apple TV and said he could not access description.
-Until someone can verify description using Sling, it remains here ...||None that we can verify...|
+|Sling TV, owned by Dish Network, is an OTT (Over the Top) streaming service which offers over 50 channels including CNN, ESPN, TNT, TBS, The Cartoon Network, and Blockbuster on Demand, and supports the usual cadre of devices like iOS and Roku.
+Subscriptions start at $35/month, discounted for the first month.
+At YE20 they had about 2.5 million subscribers.
+There is an optional associated device named AirTV 2 which streams local stations to your TV and also has a DVR function.
+When used with Sling TV, all stations appear together in the guide.
+Their smartphone App itself does not support audio description; and user experience reports no AD.||None|

 |Toon Goggles is one of several children's programs video streaming services, supporting iOS, Android, and Windows.
 They do not offer any audio described content at this time.
 In February 2018 they indicated they had no timetable for adding it.||None|

-|Vudu, owned by Walmart, offers movies for streaming rental or sale on a variety of devices; however, it does not offer any audio described content at this time that we know about.
+|Vudu, originally owned by Walmart but sold to Fandango in 2020, offers movies for streaming rental or sale on a variety of devices; however, it does not offer any audio described content at this time that we know about.
 They passed our February 2016 inquiry along for future consideration.||None|

 |YouTube Premium (formerly YouTube Red) is a subscription streaming service; however, it does not offer any audio described content at this time.
 They responded to our inquiry in February 2016 by saying they would pass the request along to their product team.
 See however YouTube TV above.||None|